 What Kind of White Paint Should You Use on Cedar?

-Because acrylic primer and latex paint match with each other perfectly.
+Because acrylic primer and latex paint match each other perfectly.

 Exterior grade acrylic latex paint is the most dependable paint for Cedar wood which also helps the wood to protect from outdoor elements like moisture.